HNTA-Club/website/_posts/2018-09-12-fuksisauna-time.markdown

 ---

 It is time for HNTA's traditional freshmen sauna, this time held on 13.09.2018 at 18:00 in Tieteentorni's Pikkuholvi (Bomb shelter), where there hasn't been any student parties yet!
-Our program may or may not include and are not limited to such activities as:
+Our program may or may not include but are not limited to such activities as:
 - Board introductions
 - Warm up funtime
 - Anime